NIC Logo

 • 7.9 Removes residual product

-• 7.10 Items to be disinfected, soiled linens, and trash are disposed of in a correct manner throughout section
+• 7.11 Items to be disinfected, soiled linens, and trash are disposed of in correct containers throughout section

 All candidates have indicated they have completed this section of the examination, we will now proceed.